luben/zstd-jni/README.md

  $ ./sbt compile test package
 ```

+*Note*: `./sbt test` covers the JNI implementation only.
+The JDK 22+ one built on the Foreign Function
+& Memory API ships in `META-INF/versions/22`, and Multi-Release dispatch only happens from a jar, so
+testing it means packaging first — see `.github/scripts/RunTestsFromJar.java`.

 If you want to publish it to you local ivy2 repository:
 ```
  $ ./sbt publishLocal